-About my paintings:
+About my paintings & installations:

 My paintings begin with looking.
 I take a motif from the observable world and work with it to layer-up dimensions of meaning that might impact on an audience in waves of experience that transcend both detached intellectual interpretation and fevered emotional response.
 My starting point is always the visually recognizable and my finishing point is always a hope to send my audience away with an altered feeling of how to look at the world.
 In that respect my works both begin and end with looking.
 This is not ‘art for art’s sake’, but art as theatrical performance.
 The audience completes the work.
 Although my paintings are broadly two-dimensional, motionless and silent they nevertheless embody narrative and therefore also aim to capture time, revealed both by the explicit exposure of the technical creative process involved and by the temporal story brought by the subject-matter.
 Ultimately, it is impossible precisely to frame in words how I hope my paintings will affect those who look upon them, or how I know when a work is complete.
 These reactions are stirred by sensibilities beyond language or grammar.
 But when I present my paintings to my audience I do so in the belief I have travelled some distance towards achieving these goals.

 With installations I aim to present emotive stories and messages packaged into surprising juxtapositions of elements often gathered and arranged through inventive collaborations with unexpected groups, organizations or fellow creative individuals.